 Sub 13 remains the undisputed champion for cocktail making masterclasses.
 Their hen party packages (£25 Sunday-Friday, £29.95 Saturday) include welcome drinks, two cocktails each, and games.
 Book the Belvedere Lounge for groups over 15.

 The Bootlegger offers a Prohibition-era vibe with equally good masterclasses focusing on gin tasting experiences.
-The Cork combines cocktails with karaoke pods – dangerous but brilliant.

 For sophisticated sipping at cocktail bars without the masterclass: